The Magician (2005 film): Plot

 Through the lens of a documentary, criminally amoral film student Massimo "Max" Totti follows the escapades of Ray Shoesmith, a Melbourne underworld hitman who has hired him to document his life.
-Max films Ray meet with his friend Benny to convince him to leave the state to avoid his imminent execution for "talking to the cops", paying him to travel to Sydney and "set up" there.
+Max films Ray meeting with his friend Benny to convince him to leave the state to avoid his imminent execution for talking to the cops, paying him to travel to Sydney and set up there.
 On leaving Benny, Ray explains how they used to be close, Benny having been a drug dealer for their boss Freddy, before he had started using his own supply and they began to move in different circles.
-On being asked, Ray continues to tell Max about how he became a hitman – having been in the army for eight years before being discharged for having "a bit of a problem" with a superior officer – before going into detail on how he makes his targets "disappear" and only be considered missing persons, leading to no murder investigations being opened into their deaths, and how he believes making the drug trade legal would probably reduce the amount of crime in Australia by 75%.
+On being asked, Ray continues to tell Max about how he became a hitman– having been in the army for eight years before being discharged for having "a bit of a problem" with a superior officer.
+He then goes into detail on how he makes his targets "disappear" and only be considered missing persons, leading to no murder investigations being opened into their deaths, and how he believes making the drug trade legal would probably reduce the amount of crime in Australia by 75%.
 Ray also talks about how his ex-wife has recently remarried, and he sees their daughter less and less.
 Later, after Ray explains his plan of action for capturing a new target, he and Max stake out in said target's garage, Max filming as Ray shoots the target multiple times on closing his garage door.
-Later, when talking with Ray, Max casually mentions how a former "junkie" roommate of his, Edna, had stolen Max's television, stereo and "everything" he had in his apartment, but he could never prove it, and Ray offers to retrieve it, travelling to his house and "talking" to him, forcing Edna to return what he stole from Max with the "least amount of violence necessary" (involving knocking him in the face with a baseball bat.
-After Ray tells Edna he will have one week to pay back $2,000 for the items of Max's that Edna had already sold, lest he come back to see him again, Edna skips town without paying, and Max notes that Edna is listed as a missing person (implying Ray killed him).
-Sometime later, angrily finding Benny to have moved back home after "a few weeks" in Sydney, and unwilling to go back; after Benny states he doesn't want to and had lost all connection over there, Ray offers to drive him wherever he wishes to go.
-On casually bringing Benny to the middle of the wilderness in another state he wanted to go to, Ray shoots Benny in the back of the head while he is stopping to use the bathroom on the side of the road.
-While burying Benny with Max, Ray tells him it was better that he had done it as a friend before Benny had been painfully killed by those actually after him.
+Later, when talking with Ray, Max casually mentions how a former "junkie" roommate of his, Edna, had stolen Max's television, stereo and "everything" he had in his apartment, but he could never prove it, and Ray offers to retrieve it, travelling to his house and "talking" to him, forcing Edna to return what he stole from Max with the "least amount of violence necessary" (involving knocking him in the face with a baseball bat).
+After Ray tells Edna he will have one week to pay back $2,000 for the items of Max's that Edna had already sold, Edna skips town without paying, and Max notes that Edna is listed as a missing person (implying Ray killed him).
+Sometime later, angry after finding out that Benny has moved back home after a few weeks in Sydney, Ray offers to drive him wherever he wishes to go.
+After casually bringing Benny to the middle of the wilderness in the state he wanted to go to, Ray shoots Benny in the back of the head while he is stopping to relieve himself on the side of the road.
+While burying Benny with Max, Ray tells him it was better that he had done it as a friend before Benny was painfully killed by those actually after him.